-The truth is, giving the dying person permission to discuss end-of-life can lift a hidden burden.
+The truth is, giving the dying person permission to discuss end-of-life issues can lift a hidden burden.
 So what’s the best way to let your loved one know you’re open to these kinds of difficult conversations?

-Initiating a difficult conversation about end-of-life care is never easy.
+Initiating a difficult conversation about end-of-life issues or care is never easy.
 Yet often the person receiving hospice care will be the one to bring up the issue.
 In fact, the reluctance to make the decision to discontinue curative treatment is often most difficult for the person receiving care BECAUSE of his or her family and loved ones.

 The patient may be enduring treatment that is neither life-prolonging nor enhancing quality of life just to avoid addressing the unpleasant facts with family and loved ones.
 Or the family and loved ones may be postponing the discussion because of fear the patient will think that they have given up.
 Either way, an honest, open conversation is the best way to understand your loved one’s thought process and to provide the reassurance that you want what is best for him or her – and that you’re there to listen to anything and everything your loved one would like to share.